Money Market Accounts: Definition, Pros, and Cons

-Like checking accounts, money market accounts make it easy to access your money.
-Most accounts allow you to write checks or withdraw cash, and some offer a debit card that can be used to make purchases.
-This easy access, combined with a competitive interest rate, is what traditionally made money market accounts unique.
-In recent years, reward checking, interest checking accounts, and online banks have become more popular and offer the same benefits, but sometimes you’ll get a better deal from a money market account.
+Like checking accounts, MMAs make it easy to access your money.
+Most accounts allow you to write checks or withdraw cash, and some offer a debit card you can use to make purchases.
+This easy access, combined with a competitive interest rate, is what has traditionally made MMAs unique.
+In recent years, rewards checking, interest checking accounts, and online banks have become more popular and offer the same benefits, but sometimes you’ll get a better deal from a money market account.

-Money market accounts have some great features, but you should be aware of a few things before opening an account.
+MMAs have some nice features, but you should be aware of a few things before opening an account:

-Money market accounts are useful for money that you might need in the relatively near future.
+MMAs are useful for the money you might need in the relatively near future.
 They allow you to earn a small return while keeping the funds safe and accessible.
 They’re especially useful for large, infrequent expenses such as:

 - Emergency funds